Tom Pacheco & Sharon Alexander "Pacheco & Alexander" (CBS, 1971)

 (Produced by Roger Holmes)

-This albumw as recorded in Nashville with a professional crew that included musicians such as guitar picker Gred Galbraith, pedal steel player Doug Jernigan and pianist Benny Kennerson.
-Along with pop standards such as "Danny Boy" and "Mack The Knife," he also sings country hits like "There Goes My Everything" and "I'm Just And Old Chunk Of Coal."
+This album was recorded in Nashville with a professional crew that included musicians such as guitar picker Greg Galbraith, pedal steel player Doug Jernigan and pianist Benny Kennerson.
+Along with pop standards such as "Danny Boy" and "Mack The Knife," Perdew also sings country hits like "There Goes My Everything" and "I'm Just And Old Chunk Of Coal."

 Bill Perkins & The Midwesterners "Pickin' At Liberty" (Ozark Records) (LP)

 Missouri fiddler Bill Perkins with various locals backing him working his way through a mix of country, western swing, old-timey and pop standards -- tunes such as Oklahoma Hills," "Faded Love," "Westphalia Waltz," "A Maiden's Prayer," and "Sweet Georgia Brown."
 Dunno much else about this one...
 It looks like it's late 1970s vintage, and was recorded at the Ozark Sound Studio in Columbia, Missouri.

 Al Perry & The Countrymen "Souvenir Album, Volume One: I Love You" (Love Studios) (LP)

 Al Perry & The Country Folk "Sondrestrom And Thule Souvenir Album: '69-70" (Love Studios, 1970) (LP)